tale-toul/S3lifecycle/README.md

 ```
 CANONICAL_URI="/loki-bucket-odf-4ff4f440-5128-46a5-b6ba-58d67c4b6cc4/"
 ```
-In the case of setting the configuration, define the configuration in xml format:
+In the case of setting the configuration, define the configuration in xml format.
+In the next example the Prefix is empty to affect the whole bucket:

 ```
 LIFECYCLE_CONF=$(cat <<EOF